LasLabs/website/website_field_autocomplete_related/README.rst

 ``website_field_autocomplete``.

-The only difference is that you would create multiple auto complete fields, then utilize the ``data-relate-group`` attribute to link the fields' data & searches together.
+The only difference is that you would create multiple auto complete fields, then utilize the ``data-relate-recv`` attribute to link the fields' data & searches together.

 If you would like to activate the relation on a non-autocomplete element, you also need to add the ``data-query-field`` attribute or match the name of the element to the name of the column.

+If you would like to send data to a different Relation Group, you can use the ``data-relate-send`` attribute.
+If you utilize this attribute, you will likely also need ``data-recv-field`` which will select the field that should be received when it is updated via its receive group.

 Following is an example: